About Me And This Site

 Many of the "students" from the U.S. didn’t think it was cool to actually admit how much they liked Utah.
 Especially the ones from California.
 A lot of those "athletes" from California would tell you they couldn't wait to go back.
 "Tits Cal" they called it.

 Many of those from other states ... and other countries (like me) ... had no problem admitting they loved it here.
-Especially the longer they stayed.
+Especially the longer we stayed.

 Funny how many of those people who whined about how "Utah sucks" still live here and wouldn't live anywhere else.
 And how many of those people from "there" are now moving "here".